betandr/circuitbreaker/README.md

 }
 ```

-...and passing that into the `Breaker::build` factory method.
+...and passing that into the constructor.
 Such as:

 ```php
 $breaker = new Breaker('testBreaker', new YourOwnPersistenceProvider);